mrush-ilao/ilao-documentation/docs/source/testimonials_cms.rst

 .. image:: ../assets/cms-testimonial.png

 .. todo:: Add fields that will make it easier to track and use:  date of feedback as a field, legal issue(s), feedback source.
+Update the embed button to limit use to testimonials and to teaser view.

 When rendered on the home page: